 You know what I love about really cute gift tags?
 They can double as Christmas ornaments!
-Plus if you have kids you can create these Christmas Salt Dough Gift Ornaments, hang them on your Christmas tree this year, then use them as gift tags for your family at Christmas, & then they can hung up next year on their Christmas tree!
+Plus if you have kids you can create these Christmas Salt Dough Gift Ornaments, hang them on your Christmas tree this year, then use them as gift tags for your family at Christmas, & then they can hang up next year on their Christmas tree!

-But in the meantime I will work with what I have, which means stamps & ink!
+But in the meantime, I will work with what I have, which means stamps & ink!

 PS are there any other newlyweds out there having a hard time waiting for the “right time” to get pregnant?